 Do Coding Bootcamps Provide Career Services or Job Placement?

 Yes, coding bootcamps provide career services or job placement.
 When it comes to coding bootcamp job placement, most programs offer robust career services and job search help.
+In fact, this is why the coding bootcamp employment rate is so high.
 Many have networks of partner companies that they work with to help each bootcamp grad land a job at a tech company.
 These extensive career services are often what coding bootcamps are best known for.

 Today, there are more developer jobs available than ever before.
 As the number of developers continues to grow, so does the job market.
 With the help of your school–and Career Karma–you are very likely to find yourself working in a new software development job soon after your bootcamp.